AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 ### Buttons

-To customize how expand/collapse buttons look use the {api:anychart.core.ui.DataGrid#buttons}buttons(){api} method.
-Buttons settings are configured using the {api:anychart.core.gantt.DataGridButton}anychart.core.gantt.DataGridButton{api} class.
+To customize how expand/collapse buttons look, use the {api:anychart.core.ui.DataGrid#buttons}buttons(){api} method.
+Their settings are configured using the {api:anychart.core.gantt.DataGridButton}anychart.core.gantt.DataGridButton{api} class.

-Here is a sample of a data grid with customized expand/collapse buttons, the text is altered, background is turned of in the *normal* (collapsed) and *selected* (expanded) states, and buttons are made more distinct when hovered:
+Here is a sample of a data grid with customized expand/collapse buttons.
+The text is altered, the background is turned off in the *normal* (collapsed) and *selected* (expanded) states, and buttons are made more distinct when hovered:

 ```
 // get buttons configuration object